Krissy93/meta-workstations-project/docs/Gestures Node.md

 The Node is based on Deep Learning to recognize the hand gestures in the image frames obtained from the camera.
 We fine-tuned an R-FCN Object Detector on our gestures dataset using the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).

-We use a Kinect v2 camera as the image sensor, and read the frames by accessing the corresponding topics (i. e. `/kinect2/qhd/image_color_rect`).
+We use a Kinect v2 camera as the image sensor.
+To read the frames we can:
-To do so we use a `KinectCameraSubscriber` class object.
+- access the corresponding topics (i. e. `/kinect2/qhd/image_color_rect`) using `kinect2_bridge` and `libfreenect2`
+- use `pylibfreenect2` and directly access the Kinect without using a ROS bridge to do it.
+We choose to use the latter in this version to reduce the amount of ROS nodes and improve speed.

-Note that we usually consider the `_rect` topics only because our cameras are **intrinsecally calibrated**.
+NOTE: when using `kinect2_bridge` we usually consider the `_rect` topics because our cameras are **intrinsecally calibrated**.
-Intrinsic calibration is needed to correct the distortion parameters of the camera, and correctly align the color information to the depth information obtained from the Kinect.
+Intrinsic calibration is needed to correct the distortion parameters of the camera, and correctly align the color information to the depth information obtained from the Kinect (if you need it).
 It is not a required step, but is a good practice to obtain good quality data!

 After reading an image, this is sent to the frozen graph we trained on our dataset.